meshenger-app/meshenger-android/docs/documentation.md

 ## Crypto

-[libsodium](https://github.com/jedisct1/libsodium) is used for the encryption and authentication of the initial connection.
-After that, WebRTC is used.
+[libsodium](https://github.com/jedisct1/libsodium) is used for the encryption and authentication of the initial TCP/IP connection.
+After that, WebRTC is establishing a UDP connection for Audio/Video data.
 WebRTC uses it's own encryption.

 ### Database